 Hosta sieboldiana 'Elegans'

 Hosta variety numbers started to grow dramatically in the 60s when US hosta lovers began finding new sports and breeding new varieties through cross pollinating seeds.
 From the 60s to date the US has produced some of the best varieties from 'Raspberry Sundae' to 'Patriot'.
-There are still many beautiful being introduced from US growers.
+There are still many beautiful varieties being introduced by US growers.

 In the United States hostas are the number 1 perennials and for that reason there are many nurseries supplying hundreds of different varieties and introducing many of their own.